damy90/C-2-Team-Ogre-Mage-/Readme.md

 A console game project part of Telerik Academy teamwork.
 ## Project Description

-The project represents a console game called “…” written in the C# programming language.
+The project represents a console game called “Hell Quiz” written in the C# programming language.
 The game is similar to the popular “Falling Rocks”, but offers a unique user experience.
 It tests your common knowledge, skills and instinct of self-preservation.

 ## Gameplay